The site structure of the Sugarrae blog has changed several times over the years. Sometimes for testing, sometimes for “bettering” SEO.

-Additionally, you may find links on your own site that somehow slipped through the cracks and failed to be redirected that you can both fix within the post and then add a redirect to your htaccess to catch and redirect external links linking to the same page.
+Additionally, you may find links on your own site that somehow slipped through the cracks and failed to be redirected.
+Then you can both fix those within the post and then add a redirect to your htaccess to catch and redirect external links linking to the same page.

 Addressing redirect links

 The second reason applies to affiliates.
 Most affiliate links redirect in some fashion.
-So if you “mass fix” redirects, it will replace your affiliate links (be they internal redirects or external redirects) with the end destination link – which means the sale will NOT BE TRACKED TO YOU.
+So if you mass fix redirects, it will replace your affiliate links (be they internal redirects or external redirects) with the end destination link.
+That means the sale will not be tracked to you.

 My traditional Shareasale link to Raven Tools http://www.shareasale.com/r.cfm?b=214388&u=313242&m=25914&urllink=&afftrack= will be “fixed” to show http://raventools.com – which means any sales I refer can’t be tracked back to me.

-So as tempting as an easy “mass fix” may be, it’s not one that should be performed with this plugin.
+So as tempting as an easy mass fix may be, it’s not one you should do with this plugin.
 What you can do though is use the search function to make some of the needed fixes a bit quicker.

 I used the search function and put Sugarrae.com in the URL field and picked “redirects” from the link status drop down list.
-Knowing I can trust that my own redirects are not linking to anything bad, I was able to “check all” on each screen and quickly scan and UNCHECK any links that were in my “affiliate redirect folder” (see why I redirect all affiliate links) and fix the larger portion of the redirects in less than twenty minutes.
+Knowing I can trust that my redirects are not linking to anything bad, I was able to “check all” on each screen and quickly scan and uncheck any links that were in my “affiliate redirect folder” (see why I redirect all affiliate links).
+This helped me fix the larger portion of the redirects in less than twenty minutes.

 I then used the search function to continue to identify “trusted sites.”
-For instance, Search Engine Watch is a reputable site in the SEO industry.
+For instance, Search Engine Land is a reputable site in the SEO industry.
 They did some URL restructuring at some point and instituted 301 redirects to the new URLs.
-I was able to use the search function to find all redirects being linked to from my site to theirs and mass fix them without having to look at each individual link.
+I was able to use the search function to find all redirects being linked to from my site to theirs and mass update them without having to look at each link.

 A look at the after

-The day that I fixed the redirects, I created an event in Raven Tools so that I could see the impact (if any) that fixing the redirects had on the sites performance in the search engines.
+The day that I fixed the redirects, I created an event in Raven Tools.
+The event notation allowed me to see the impact (if any) that fixing the redirects had on the sites performance in the search engines.
 Obviously, the engines have yet to recrawl every page on my site and find all the redirects updated.
-But, even in the short two week time span, the trend line is moving slightly up:
+But, even in the short two-week time span, the trend line is moving slightly up:

 Is this the only reason the trend line might be moving up?
-Definitely not.
-Has the full impact of correcting all the links been seen?
-Definitely not – the engines still have a lot of re-crawling to do.
-Does this help prevent potential indexing issues that can be caused by chained redirects and linking (unknowingly) to sites that have been redirected to bad neighborhoods?
+No. Have we seen the full impact of correcting all the links?
+No. The engines still have a lot of re-crawling to do.
+Does this help prevent potential indexing issues that can be caused by chained redirects and linking (unknowingly) to sites that are being redirected to bad neighborhoods?
 Absolutely.
 Is the short amount of time it takes to do the initial clean up and then maintain it worth any possible advantage it might give you?
 I think so.